tieje/resume/README.md

 | Norwalk, CT                                              | (203)-278-1760                                                                                            | toj320@gmail.com                             |
 | [thomasjamesfrancis.com](https://thomasjamesfrancis.com) | [linkedin.com/in/thomas-james-libiano-francis](https://www.linkedin.com/in/thomas-james-libiano-francis/) | [github.com/tieje](https://github.com/tieje) |

+## Professional Stories

+- <i>**Pushing Projects to Completion**</i>: In the time that it took for the client to approve of a site mockup (site preview), our proprietary site builder service decided to no longer offer the social media widget that our company promised to the client on the mockup.
+As a full stack dev, I took the initiative to search for a suitable replacement using a previously unknown 3rd-party vendor.
+Not only was I able to recreate the social media widget, I communicated the setback to the client and was able to convince the client to take on the 3rd-party vendor's annual fee, while bringing the project to completion.
+  - **Skills**: client communication, resourcefulness, initiative, commitment
+- <i>**Hitting the Ground Running**</i>: The company was redoing the entire frontend of their proprietary ticketing system.
+On my second day as a full stack dev, I was tasked with building the frontend tech base for this system.
+To the surprise of my manager, the base of the frontend was up and running on that very same day because of my ability to pick up new technologies quickly.
+  - **Skills**: adaptable, knowledgeable, self-starter

 ## My Tech Stack

 |            |                                                                                |